-The goal of our NO GE Trees Program is to protect native forests, and to defend the rights of forest dependent communities and Indigenous Peoples against the uncontrollable and irreversible threats posed by the release of genetically engineered trees (GE trees).
+Global Justice Ecology Project coordinates the international Campaign to STOP Genetically Engineered Trees.
+The goal of the campaign is to protect native forests, and to defend the rights of forest dependent communities and Indigenous Peoples from the unknown and irreversible risks of releasing genetically engineered (GE) trees.

 Trees such as eucalyptus, American chestnut, poplar and pine are being genetically engineered for traits including faster growth, insect and disease resistance, and altered wood composition.
 If released commercially, these GE trees risk contaminating native forests.

 Trees have a very long life-cycle.
 They can live for decades to centuries, so the risks they pose to forests and communities are impossible to assess over the long term.
 Because these risks are both potentially very dangerous and unknowable, GE trees must be prohibited.
 In addition:

 - Trees produce seeds and pollen that can travel up to hundreds of miles.
 If those seeds carry genetically-engineered material, they can irreversibly contaminate native forests.
 In the case of the GE American chestnut, it is being developed with the explicit intention of releasing it into forests to contaminate wild American chestnuts.
 Experts admit that in 100 years there could be no non-GE American chestnuts remaining in the wild.